mamidi98/mamidi98/README.md

 - 👋 Hi, I’m Anusha
-- 👀 I’m interested in ...Dancing, Drawing and Cooking
+- 👀 I’m interested in ...SRE Practices
-- 🌱 I’m currently learning ...SRE- DevOps/ DevSecOps
+- 🌱 I’m currently learning ...Monitoring Kubernetes cluster logs, metrics events using APM tools like Splunk.
+Dyntrace, NewRelic!
-- 💞️ I’m looking to collaborate on ...ummm.......nothing
+- 💞️ I’m looking to collaborate on ...
+Creating new lab environments to test new works!
-- 📫 How to reach me ...just text me!
+- 📫 How to reach me ...just text me in SLACK!

 <!---